 - Does the company give back?
 Do they collaborate with NGOs, do they offer carbon credits,…

-- Does it tell you how to take care of the garment to make it last?
+- Does it tell you how to take care of the garments they sell?
+How to make them last?

 - What fabrics do they use?

 - What dyes do they use?

 Pro tip: don’t trust everything you read.
-Some companies will use their ‘about us’ or ‘sustainability’ page to their advantage and sugarcoat reality.
-Wrapping a doughnut in lettuce doesn’t make it healthy, and focusing the marketing of an eco-toxic / non-ethical product around words like ‘green’ or ‘sustainable’ doesn’t make it sustainable.
+Some companies will use their ‘about us’ or ‘sustainability’ pages to sugarcoat reality.
+Wrapping a doughnut in lettuce doesn’t make it any healthier, and focusing the marketing of an eco-toxic / non-ethical product around words like ‘green’ or ‘fair’ doesn’t make it sustainable.

 Pro tip 2: language is tricky.
-For example, handmade is not synonym with sustainable.
-They can use handmade fabrics produced by exploited workers with toxic materials.
+For example, handmade and sustainable are not synonyms.
+A brand can use handmade fabrics produced by exploited workers and made of toxic materials.
 So stay alert and be critical.

 3. Learn about the company’s story and mission

 Who founded it?
-Why was it founded?
-Does it have a mission?
+Why did they found it?
+Does the business have a mission?

-I love reading mission statements on brands’ websites before I buy form them.
+I love reading mission statements on brands’ websites before I buy form them, give that a try.

-One of the best examples I know is People Tree.
-On their About Us page, you can find everything you need to know, from their story and why they support a sustainable business model, to what they do for the environment, their certifications, the ethic guidelines they follow, and even who made your clothes.
+One of the best examples I can give you is People Tree.
+On their about us page, you can find everything you need to know, from their story and why they support a sustainable business model, to what they do for the environment, their certifications, the ethical guidelines they follow, and even info on who made your clothes.

-Or just stalk their social media, you’ll find nice info there as well.
+Or just stalk them on social media, you’ll find nice info there as well.

 Pro tip: if the founder doesn’t have a human name and sounds something like “holding” or “incorporation”, proceed with caution.

 4. Look for standards and certifications

-That being said, searching for these certifications can be your last resort.
-You will find this info in the ‘about us’ or ‘help’ section of a website, or at the bottom of any page.
+That being said, looking for these certifications can be used as a last resort.
+You will find this info in the ‘about us’ or ‘help’ sections of a website, or at the bottom of any page.

 There are hundreds of certifications you can look for when it comes to sustainable clothing companies.
-Some of them are
+Some of the most common ones are

 - Certified B-Corporation